 Given the breadth of what we offer, you will find an experiential learning opportunity at Wisconsin to suit your interests and develop your talents.

 We offer clinical education—hands-on work with real clients—in areas as varied as criminal law, health-care advocacy and business law and entrepreneurship.

 Clinical students receive a rich educational experience by applying the legal theory they have learned in the classroom to help real people outside of the classroom.

 Students learn not only what the law is, but also how the law works.
 It is UW Law's law-in-action approach that helps develop well-educated, thoughtful graduates who are able successfully to bridge the gap between law school and practice.

-Through the UW Law School's externship program, students receive course credit for working in an off-campus legal setting, such as a judge’s office or a state agency, under the supervision of an on-site attorney.
+Through the UW Law School's externship programs, students receive course credit for working in an off-campus legal setting, such as a judge’s office or a state agency, under the supervision of an on-site attorney.

-Students are assisted and supported by Pro Bono Program staff with placements in private and nonprofit law firms, legal aid groups, in-house programs, and other organizations, where their pro bono work will be performed under direct attorney supervision.
+Students are assisted and supported by Pro Bono Program staff with placements in private and nonprofit law firms, legal aid groups, in-house programs and other organizations, where they will perform pro bono work under direct attorney supervision.